icshwi/e3training/workbook/chapter05.md

    Visit https://github.com/icshwi/e3-iocStats, which is shown in **Figure 1**.

-   The magic number is **ae5d083**---can you see what it refers to?
+   The magic number is **ae5d083** - can you see what it refers to?
 After finding it, verify this number in the output of `git submodule status`.

    |![Import Example](ch5_supplementary_path/fig1.png)|
    | :---: |